 Does renters insurance cover that?
 10 FAQs answered

-Here are the answers to some of the most common things people want to know about renters or contents insurance and explain what is and isn’t covered.
+Here are the answers to some of the most common things people want to know about renters or contents insurance and information about what is and isn’t covered.

-QBE Contents Insurance covers you for a range of events as standard.
+QBE Contents Insurance for renters and strata owner-occupiers provides cover for a range of events.

 - Water damage

-If you’d like to insure certain items when you carry, wear or use them away from your house – such as laptops, mobile phones, bikes, and other valuables – you can opt for portable contents insurance for an additional premium.
-This covers their accidental loss or damage anywhere in Australia and New Zealand, and includes cover worldwide for up to 90 consecutive days.
+No. If you’d like to insure certain items when you carry, wear or use them away from your home – such as laptops, mobile phones, bikes and other valuables – you can add Portable Contents cover for an additional premium.
+This provides cover for the items you have selected for accidental loss or damage anywhere in Australia and New Zealand, and includes cover worldwide for up to 90 consecutive days.

-As a renter or strata-owner occupier, your level of contents insurance cover will depend on what it would cost to replace your belongings at today’s prices.
-This means you’ll need to spend some time thinking about all the items within your home that you may need to be repaired or replaced in case of things like theft, fire or flood.
+As a renter or strata-owner occupier, your contents insurance amount will depend on what it could cost to replace your belongings at today’s prices.
+This means you’ll need to spend some time thinking about all the items within your home that may need to be repaired or replaced in case of things like theft, fires or floods.

-This often includes items such as televisions, furniture, white goods, laptops, mobile phones, clothing, jewellery and artworks.
+This often includes items such as televisions, furniture, white goods, laptops, mobile phones, clothing, jewellery and artwork.

-You can use the contents insurance calculator to help you estimate this.
+You can use the contents insurance calculator to help you estimate the replacement cost.

-You can use the contents insurance calculator to estimate roughly how much it would cost to replace your belongings with new items.
-By providing general information about your home, the calculator will provide an estimated contents value and summary that you can further edit for a more accurate result if you wish.
+You can use the contents insurance calculator to estimate how much it could cost to replace your belongings with new items.
+By providing general information about your home, the calculator can provide an estimated contents value and summary that you can further edit for a more detailed result.

 Alternatively, when you get a quote for contents insurance, the questions we ask you will give you a contents sum insured estimate.